Berberine

 Duration

-Same as standard HCl protocol
+Same lab-guided cycle as HCl

 Biohacker cycling Anecdotal